charlytron/ztm-python-comp-2022/README.md

 # ztm-python-comp-2022

 A thorough review of Python after a 2 year hiatus, here are some notes and code snippets.
-A note about my lecture naming conventions.
-Those lectures...
+A note about lecture naming conventions.
+Merely for emphasis and visibility, those lectures...

 - Without any alpha-numeric prefix whatsoever are strictly written in Python